“For the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord.” Romans 6:23 ESV

-God revealed Himself in dramatic ways to these people and instructed them through Moses down to very particular details for establishing a relationship with God through the Tent of Meeting, Ark of the Covenant and the offerings they were to make through the intermediaries of the Levite priests, among other things.
+God revealed Himself in dramatic ways to these people.
+He instructed them through Moses in very details ways how they could have a covenant relationship with God as a nation.
+He provided ways He could be approached through Tent of Meeting, Ark of the Covenant and the offerings they were to make through the intermediaries of the Levite priests, among other things.
 They had 40 years of wandering in the wilderness with God’s presence continually among them in visual demonstration and ritual reminders.

 Reading through this history of God’s interaction with the people He chose to lead eventually into a land He promised many, many generations before through a modern, intellectual lens can be unnerving.
 The skepticism of the age echoes in my mind and unsettles my heart.

 Of particular note are the times we read that people are stricken dead for ignoring or refusing to follow the instruction.
-For instance, the Sons of Korah, the sons of Moses’ cousin Korah led a revolt against Moses.
-They and all the people who followed them died when God caused “the earth opened its mouth and swallowed them and their households, and all those associated with Korah”.
+For instance, the Sons of Korah, the sons of Moses’ cousin, Korah, led a revolt against Moses.
+They and all the people who followed them died when “the earth opened its mouth and swallowed them and their households, and all those associated with Korah”.
 (Numbers 16:1-33)

 The stakes were high for these people, and even less intentional “slips” were sometimes met with the same fate.
 It’s hard to imagine living in those circumstances, especially in light of the grace that seems to color everything that Jesus said and did.